SWOOP: Top-k Similarity Joins over Set Streams: Related Work

 \section{Related Work}

-Threshold-based set similarity join algorithms have been studied extensively over the past decade.
-A particularly successful concept is the so-called prefix filter~\cite{SCVGRK06}, which has been exploited in many set similarity algorithms~\cite{RBYMRS07,boge12,maau14,LARTH11,JWGLJF12,CXWWXLJXYGW11}.
-The prefix filter cannot be applied in our top-$k$ settings as it requires a fixed threshold.
+Several proposals exist for the threshold-based set similarity joins on static data~\cite{deng-pvldb-2015,mann-tr-2015,wang-pvldb-2017}.
+Deng et al.~\cite{deng-pvldb-2015} leverage the pigeonhole principle on set partitions to prune candidates.
+A particularly successful concept is the so-called prefix filter~\cite{SCVGRK06}, which has been exploited in many set join algorithms~\cite{RBYMRS07,boge12,maau14,LARTH11,JWGLJF12,wang-pvldb-2017,CXWWXLJXYGW11}.
+Neither set partitioning nor prefix filtering can be applied in our top-$k$ settings as they require a fixed threshold.
+Wang et al.~\cite{wang-sigmod-2016_local-set-similarity} study a threshold-based similarity join on two windows that slide over a query and a document, respectively; a window defines a fixed-length set.
+In our setting, the sliding window covers all valid sets in the stream at a specific point in time.

-Morales et al.~\cite{de2016streaming} study a similarity join where the sets arrive in a stream.
+Morales et al.~\cite{de2016streaming} consider sets that arrive in a stream.
 Their join computes all pairs of sets that are more similar than a user-defined threshold.
-They support an extended Cosine similarity measure that also considers the age of pairs using a user-defined time-decay parameter.
-This algorithm requires an up-front threshold and then maintains all pairs above the threshold.
-This algorithm cannot be applied in our setting because (i) the time-decay cannot be modified to simulate a sliding window, and (ii) in order to simulate top-$k$, the algorithm would need to support changing the threshold whenever a set enters or exits the window such that exactly $k$ pairs are maintained, which is not possible.
+They support an extended Cosine similarity measure that also considers the age of pairs using a pre-defined time-decay parameter.
+Their algorithm maintains all pairs that are more similar than the pre-defined threshold.
+This algorithm cannot be applied in our setting because (i) the time-decay cannot be modified to simulate a sliding window, and (ii) in order to enable top-$k$ functionality, the algorithm must support changing the threshold whenever a set enters or exits the window such that exactly $k$ pairs are maintained, which it does not.

-Xiao et al.~\cite{conf/icde/XiaoWLS09} present a top-$k$ set similarity join algorithm for a static setting, where all sets are known up front.
+Recent works propose top-$k$ search over static collections of sets~\cite{zhu-sigmod-2019_josie-topk,kocher-sigmod-2019_tasm-topk}, whereas we study the problem of top-$k$ joins over streams.
+Xiao et al.~\cite{conf/icde/XiaoWLS09} consider the top-$k$ join scenario in a static setting where all sets are known up front.
 The processing is by token, not by set.
-The tokens are processed by decreasing positional upper-bound.
-The algorithm is not applicable to our problem, except by running the algorithm whenever window $W$ changes.
-This is computationally more expensive than our baseline solution, so we excluded this approach from the experiments.
+The tokens are processed by decreasing positional upper bound.
+The algorithm is not applicable to our problem, unless we were to run the algorithm whenever window $W$ changes.
+We compare empirically with this approach.